 A Lygon Street classic that’s barely changed in decades, Tiamo buzzes day and night, seven days a week.
 This bustling Italian-style bistro is many a Melburnian’s go-to spot for casual meals (when they can get a table).
 Expect buttery pastas like the creamy tortellini tossed in truffle sauce.
 Plus meat-focused mains like scaloppini with grilled veal medallions served in a white wine sauce.
 Be sure to cast an eye over the little specials blackboard, and note that gluten-free pasta and pizza are also available.

 Legendary wine bar and restaurant Jimmy Watson's has been doing its thing on Lygon Street since 1935.
 It’s often referred to as Australia's first 'small bar'.
 It’s got a quirky European bar vibe, complete with Italian food.
 But on Sundays you’re in for a classic warming roast.
 Order a red and enjoy it in the restaurant or out in the courtyard.
-Or head up to the rooftop in the Wolf’s Lair for snack plates surrounded by a jungle of greenery in the treetops.
+Head up to the rooftop in the Wolf’s Lair for cocktails surrounded by a jungle of greenery in the treetops.
+Or seek out Snack Monster, a hidden laneway snack bar.

 Just around the corner…